 Sources: Falkner's Swamp Church Records: op. cit.
 Egle, Pennsylvania Genealogy, 1886, p.
 646.

 Dr. Samuel Wiestling and John Godfrey Fritchey came from Germany to America; they landed at the Port of Chester (Pa.), October 4, 1783.
 About 1792 or 1793, the Buchers and the Wiestlings moved from Montgomery County to farms along Blue Mountain, Dauphin County, east of Harrisburg, Pa., near the small village of Paxtang.
 The Wiestling farm was located on the road leading from the Susquehanna River to Linglestown, about two miles from the river and five miles from Harrisburg.
 The Fritcheys were married at Lebanon, July 24, 1787; both were buried at Weinricks Church Yard (op. cit.).

-Casper married Catherine Wannemacher, daughter of Hans Bernhard Wannemacher and Maria Barbara Kuch, on 14 Oct 1760 in New Goshenhoppen Reformed Church, Upper Hanover Twp., Montgomery, PA.1 2 3 (Catherine Wannemacher was born on 16 Feb 1742 in Neunkirch, Schaffhausen, , Switzerland,6 7 8 died on 31 Jan 1821 in Lower Paxton Twp., Dauphin, PA 6 7 8 and was buried in Wenrich Church Cemetery, Lower Paxton Twp., Dauphin, PA 7.)
+Casper married Catherine Wannemacher, daughter of Hans Bernhard Wannemacher and Maria Barbara Kuch, on 14 Oct 1760 in Upper Hanover Twp.: New Goshenhoppen Reformed Church, Montgomery, PA.1 2 3 (Catherine Wannemacher was born on 16 Feb 1742 in Neunkirch, Schaffhausen, , CHE,6 7 8 died on 31 Jan 1821 in Lower Paxton Twp., Dauphin, PA 6 7 8 and was buried in Linglestown.: Wenrich Church Cemetery, Dauphin, PA 7.)